Hitchin Girls’ School Academy Trust

 - Amending the Articles of Association.

 - Maintaining an overview of the effectiveness of the Trust’s structure.

 - Determining the ethos and purpose of the Trust and the way it is governed.

 - Holding the Governing Body to account for the improved progress and outcomes for students.

 - Appointing and removing Trustees and Members.

 - Appointing the Auditors and receiving (but not approving) the Trust’s annual accounts.

-The Trust has a minimum of 3 Members.
-A majority of Members are Independent of the Board of Trustees.
+The Trust has a minimum of three Members.
+A majority of Members are independent of the Board of Trustees.

 Academy Trust Documentation

-Each year, the Academy produces a report and accounts and the reports from the past two years are available here:
+Each year, the Academy produces a report and accounts.
+The reports from the past two years are available here: